cscart/docs/en/user_guide/orders/call_requests/index.rst

 * **No answer**—the call was made, but there was no answer.

 To delete a call request, hover the mouse pointer over it.
 You will see a gear button.
 Click it and choose **Delete**.
-To delete multiple requests at once, tick the checkboxes on the left, click the gear button in the right top part of the page, and choose **Delete selected**.
+To delete multiple requests at once, tick the checkboxes on the left, click the gear button in the upper right part of the page, and choose **Delete selected**.